actions/upload-artifact/README.md

 <img src="https://user-images.githubusercontent.com/16109154/103645952-223c6880-4f59-11eb-8268-8dca6937b5f9.png" width="700" height="300">

-There is a trashcan icon that can be used to delete the artifact.
-This icon will only appear for users who have write permissions to the repository.
+For users who have write permissions to the repository, there is a trashcan icon that can be used to delete the artifact.

 The size of the artifact is denoted in bytes.
 The displayed artifact size denotes the size of the zip that `upload-artifact` creates during upload.